19hours/sg-statutes/Acts/Companies Act.md

 (a) in the case of a meeting called as the annual general meeting, by all the members entitled to attend and vote thereat; or

-(b) in the case of any other meeting, by a majority in number of the members having a right to attend and vote thereat, being a majority which together holds not less than 95% in nominal value of the shares giving a right to attend and vote or, in the case of a company not having a share capital, together represents not less than 95% of the total voting rights at that meeting of all the members.
+(b) in the case of any other meeting, by a majority in number of the members having a right to attend and vote thereat, being a majority which together holds not less than 95% of the total voting rights of all the members having a right to vote at that meeting.

+[21/2005 wef 30/01/2006]

 (4) So far as the articles do not make other provision in that behalf notice of every meeting shall be served on every member having a right to attend and vote thereat in the manner in which notices are required to be served by Table A.